The Top 5 Business Travel Management Companies & How to Choose One

 Some things to keep in mind:

-- A lot of travel agencies keep normal business hours (between 8am and 6pm) and if this is the case they won’t be available on off times to assist with changes or issues.
+- A lot of travel agencies keep normal business hours (between 8am and 6pm) and this means they won’t be available on off times to assist with changes or issues.

 - Some agencies charge a fee per booking on top of a fee to use the agency.

-- If you’re booking via email with them, there could be times where due to a delay in response, prices go up.
+- If you’re booking via email, there could be times where prices go up due to a delay in response.

 - Travel agents might forward you receipts, but won’t help with expense management.
 This could add extra duties to your role as travel manager.